-Approach Characteristics Limitations Reactive actions after a drought event has since actions are taken with little

-Proactive Actions designed in advance, with appropriate planning tools.
+Approach Characteristics Limitations Reactive Based on the implementation of actions after a drought event has occurred and is perceived.
+Taken in emergency situations but not based on a contingency plan Proactive Actions designed in advance, with appropriate planning tools.
 Includes stakeholder participation.
 Provides both short and long term measures and includes early warning systems.
 Includes a contingency plan for emergency situations.
-The ineffective coordination and cooperation between institutions and the lack of policy to support and revise the proactive plan may lead to an inadequate planning. ----------- -- ---
+The ineffective coordination and cooperation between institutions and the lack of policy to support and revise the proactive plan may lead to an inadequate planning.